-"Redeemable noncontrolling interests" of \$575,000 associated with the publicly held LGAC Class A ordinary shares are recorded on the Company's condensed consolidated statements of financial condition as of June 30, 2021 at redemption value and classified as temporary equity in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity".
+"Redeemable noncontrolling interests" of \$575,000 associated with the publicly held LGAC Class A ordinary shares are recorded on the Company's condensed consolidated statements of financial condition as of September 30, 2021 at redemption value and classified as temporary equity in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity".
 Changes in redemption value are recognized immediately as they occur and will adjust the carrying value of redeemable noncontrolling interests to equal the redemption value at the end of each reporting period.
-Increases or decreases in the carrying amount of redeemable noncontrolling interests shall be affected by charges to additional paid-in-capital.
+Increases or decreases in the carrying amount of redeemable noncontrolling interests shall be affected by charges to additional paid-in-capital and noncontrolling interests attributable to certain members of LGACo 1 LLC based on pro rata ownership.

-The warrants exercisable for LGAC Class A ordinary shares that were issued in connection with the LGAC IPO (the "LGAC Warrants") meet the definition of a liability under FASB ASC Topic 815 and are classified as derivative liabilities remeasured at fair value at each balance sheet date until exercised, with changes in fair value each period reported to earnings.
+The warrants exercisable for LGAC Class A ordinary shares that were issued in connection with the LGAC IPO (the "LGAC Warrants") meet the definition of a liability under FASB ASC Topic 815 and are classified as derivative liabilities remeasured at fair value at each balance sheet date until exercised, with changes in fair value reported to earnings.
 See Note 7.